 Wetsuit testing has a high focus on fit.
 This contributes to a wetsuit’s comfort and performance.
 Wetsuit performance is partly determined by the amount of flexibility.
 Another important factor is the amount of insulation that keeps you warm.
 A high-end wetsuit is extremely flexible.
 Therefore, it doesn’t restrict you in your movements in the water.
 Even when thicker neoprene is used to retain body heat better.
 The more flexible and soft a wetsuit is, the higher the comfort.
 But the right fit, thickness and panel layout of your wetsuit are important factors too.
 During the wetsuit testing process, the ideal combination of factors is determined.
 This includes the type of materials, seam construction, panel thickness, seam placements, and fit.

 A continuously updated design

 Over the decades, wetsuits have come a long way.
 They have been perfected and redesigned.
 Including, styling, function, materials, and durability.
 We have learned from previous generation wetsuits.
-Testing, trial and error and hours spent in the water has perfected a certain panel layout.
+Testing, trial and error and hours spent in the water have perfected a certain panel layout.
 Any new wetsuit should learn from its predecessors.
-Evolved by making them better.
+Evolved by making previous models better.
 Thus resulting in a continuously updated design, with a proven panel layout.
 You as a surfer can give valuable feedback to the brand by sharing the experiences.
 Positive or negative wetsuit feedback, we can use it to improve our products.
 This creates an ever-evolving wetsuit design.
-It will keep getting better and better by utilizing customer’s feedback.
+It will keep getting better and better by utilizing your feedback.
 You can make a difference in how SRFACE wetsuits are tested.
 Take part in the development of future wetsuits by leaving a review or contacting us directly.